5 Things to do in St. Kitts

 If there’s something Kittitians love, it’s good livin’… and good eatin’.
 On St. Kitts, fiery island flavours blend with European culinary traditions.
 On the menu: authentic Caribbean classics like goat water (goat stew), rotis, johnnycakes and Jamaican-style jerk dishes, but also anything fresh from the sea, like lobster and conch.
 Don’t leave without tasting the national dish: stewed saltfish with coconut dumplings and spicy plantains.

 Many restaurants around St. Kitts enjoy prime seaside settings, which is where you want to be to also sample locally distilled rums, like Brinley Gold Shipwreck or Belmont Estate.
-Stand-out dining out options include upscale Serendipity and farm-to-table favourite The Kitchen, but you also can’t go wrong with the beachfront favourite SALT Plage.
+Stand-out dining out options include upscale Serendipity and farm-to-table favourite The Kitchen.

 An off-the-beaten-path Caribbean destination like St. Kitts bursts with beautiful, untamed nature to discover.
 Adventurers will want to lace up their hiking boots and take on the summit of Mount Liamuiga, a rainforest-covered dormant volcano.
 If you prefer flying over the jungle rather than trekking through it, ziplining above the treetops is always an option, as is cutting through verdant, tropical lands aboard the St. Kitts Scenic Railway.
 Either way, keep an eye out for soursop and banana trees and the island’s beloved vervet monkeys.
 St. Kitts is also a paradise for birdwatchers with species like the Antillean crested hummingbird and the magnificent frigatebird flying around.